A polar vortex is blasting the U.S. Midwest and Northeast this week, subjecting millions of Americans to dangerous subzero temperatures.

 The snow will even reach as far south as Mississippi, Georgia and Alabama — just in time for Sunday’s Super Bowl in Atlanta.

-If you’re lucky enough to be able to stay put — and aren’t one of the thousands who have already lost their power — you can watch this winter show from the comfort of your warm house or apartment.
-But the moment you venture outside, this kind of extreme weather can put your health at risk in a number of ways.
+If you’re lucky enough to be able to stay put, you can watch this winter show from the comfort of your warm house or apartment.
+But the moment you venture outside, this kind of extreme weather can put your health at risk in a number of ways."

 For those who haven’t really lived through a harsh winter, extreme cold is unlike anything you’ve ever experienced.

 Just ask Jennifer McCallum, a writer and composer who spent a year living in Antarctica, where the temperature during the third week of October was –65˚F (–54˚C) and later dropped to –107˚F (–77˚C).

 “When I stepped off the plane onto the Antarctic Plateau, the cold greeted me like angry black flies with razor-blade teeth,” McCallum told Healthline.
 “I quickly learned to not directly breathe in the air, which would burn my lungs.”

 She and scientist John Bird describe their experiences in the book “One Day, One Night: Portraits of the South Pole.”

 But even less extreme cold weather can be harmful.
 Here are the top dangers.

 Frostbite.
 This results from cold temperatures damaging parts of your body, most often your ears, nose, cheeks, chin, fingers, and toes.